fgeorgatos/HPCBIOS/HPCBIOS_10-02.rst

 +----------------+-------------------------------------------------+--------------------+------------------------------------------+

-This high productivity languages environment will be supplemented with more open source productivity languages as they become available on allocated systems.
+This high productivity languages environment will be supplemented with more open source productivity languages, as they become available on allocated systems.

 There are three key sources which MAY be used to provide support to the scripting language Python and its scientific add-ons NumPy, PyMPI and SciPy, as well as more tools from the above list.
 These are:

 - EasyBuild.
 See policy |HPCBIOS_2012-92| ; in fact, this is the preferred way, since integration with the other scientific software is better guaranteed.